jeffreysbrother/imagemin-test/README.md

 ##An Issue with the Mac##

 After getting everything working on my Windows machine, I cloned the repo and attempted to run "grunt watch" on my Mac.
 An error occurred during the imagemin task: `"Warning: Error: spawn ...
 ENOENT in file ...
 Use --force to continue."` I tried a great number of potentially dangerous things to solve this issue.
 In the end, removing the node_modules directory and running "npm install" again ended up fixing everything.

+##Future Tools or Features to Include##

+* grunt-uncss: getting this to work with other plugins can be tricky...do more research on the WordPress workaround
+* add preserveComments key to specify desired action with respect to how the uglify task handles comments, research variable mangling.
+* grunt-contrib-sass.
+Is Compass a better idea?
+* It would be great to have a terminal emulator that supports multiple tabs